kevinboone/Pico7219usb/README.md

 the way.

 All this means that scrolling is not all that smooth.
-There is a scroll delay setting that can be tweaked but, in practice, there isn't much point reducing it below 100 msec, because the limiting factor isn't the delay.
+There is a "scroll delay" setting that can be tweaked but, in practice, there isn't much point reducing it below 100 msec, because the limiting factor isn't the delay, but the math.

 Although the brightness of the LEDs can be controlled, there is no "dark" level of brightness.
 Even the zero brightness level